 Who arranges and pays for busing?

 Schools are responsible for booking their own transportation.
 In an attempt to remove barriers to accessing these programs, we are able to provide funding for transportation to schools who would not otherwise be able to afford to come.
-If, based on your undertanding of your school population or the distance you have to travel from your school to Island Lake, you think that the cost of transportation will be a barrier that would otherwise prevent your school from attending a trip to Island Lake, please let us know on your registration form.
+The Program Department will cover the cost of transportation for classes to access programming at Akinomaagayegaamikoong once per academic year.
+Please let us know on your registration form if you would like to take advantage of this finiancial support.

 Can we send more than one class at a time?